wdi-sg/tv-browser/readme.md

 #### CORS

-If your browser give you an error regarding a Cross Origin Request, you can install this chrome extension to get rid of it:
+Your browser may give you an error regarding a Cross Origin Request, depending on your operating system and version of chrome.
+You can install this chrome extension to get rid of it:

 [https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=en](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=en)